 This blog post has a short video showing the different stages of how I created this painting of the Carrara Marble Quarries.
-It shows some of my thinking process when creating a design.
+It shows some of my thinking process when creating a design, especially the use of dominant temperature to create a focal area.

 Cat.
 No. 1257 Carrara Marble Quarries, Italy – 28cm x 35.5cm – Oil on Linen